GNU Project: GNU Manifesto

 The GNU Manifesto was written by Richard Stallman to gain support and participation in the GNU Project.
-In the GNU Manifesto, Stallman listed four freedoms essential to software users: freedom to run a program for any purpose, freedom to study the mechanics of the program and modify it, freedom to redistribute copies, and freedom to improve and change modified versions for public use.
+In the manifesto, Stallman listed four freedoms essential to software users: freedom to run a program for any purpose, freedom to study the mechanics of the program and modify it, freedom to redistribute copies, and freedom to improve and change modified versions for public use (see also Gratis versus libre).
 To implement these freedoms, users needed full access to the source code.
 To ensure code remained free and provide it to the public, Stallman created the GNU General Public License (GPL), which allowed software and the future generations of code derived from it to remain free for public use.

 Philosophy and activism

 Although most of the GNU Project's output is technical in nature, it was launched as a social, ethical, and political initiative.
-As well as producing software and licenses, the GNU Project has published a number of writings, the majority of which were authored by Richard Stallman.
+As well as producing software and licenses, the GNU Project has published a number of writings, many of which were authored by Richard Stallman.